-Key Changes & Requirements
+Key Changes and Requirements for RBT PDUs

-To maintain certification, RBTs must complete 12 professional development units (PDUs) during their two-year recertification cycle.
-One approved pathway to earn PDUs is via events delivered by ACE Providers (i.e., providers recognized by the BACB to offer RBT-level PD).
-Behavior Analyst Certification Board
+To maintain certification, RBTs must complete 12 professional development units (PDUs) during each two-year recertification cycle.
+One approved way to earn PDUs is through events offered by BACB-approved ACE Providers that deliver RBT-level professional development.

 -